maarten-pennings/howto/c64drive/readme.md

 This basic program prints one "raw" sector of a disk.
-Note that it uses the command address (secondary address 15) to send the block-read command `U1`, and a plan secondary address 5 to get the block bytes.
+Note that it uses the command address (secondary address 15) to send the block-read command `U1`, and a plain secondary address 5 to get the block bytes.

 ![sectordump](sectordump.png)